mdrakibhasanrc/Data-Driven-Optimization-for-TrendyStyle-s-E-Commerce-Growth/README.md

 ![Screenshot_1](https://github.com/user-attachments/assets/c9e0f9cf-5fc3-4184-954a-ff59d326bae9)

-Insight:
+Summary & Insights:

-** Mobile users have a higher conversion rate (1.7) than desktop (1.6), suggesting better purchase likelihood on mobile.
+        I) Mobile users have a higher conversion rate (1.7) than desktop (1.6), suggesting better purchase likelihood on mobile.

-** Desktop users contribute more revenue ($208,815) and purchases (13,182 items) than mobile ($146,768 and 9,200 items).
+        II) Desktop users contribute more revenue ($208,815) and purchases (13,182 items) than mobile ($146,768 and 9,200 items).

-** Tablet users underperform with the lowest revenue ($6,582) and purchases (111), indicating a need for optimization.
+        II) Tablet users underperform with the lowest revenue ($6,582) and purchases (111), indicating a need for optimization.

-✅ Cart Abandonment rate and checkout abandonment rate by Device Category:
+##### ✅ Cart Abandonment rate and checkout abandonment rate by Device Category:

 To improve Conversion Rate Optimization (CRO), especially around Average Order Value (AOV), Cart Abandonment, and Checkout Abandonment, understanding device-specific behavior is key.
 Optimizing these areas across different devices can significantly impact overall conversion rates.
 Below are important queries to identify potential problems in these areas using GA4 data in BigQuery.